-- SAN I am going to tell you about forces.
+SAY I am going to tell you about forces.
 Listen carefully.
 You will hear the information only once.
-When I am finished, you will tell me about forces. - i If appropriate, you may point to the picture of each object at the appropriate time while reading the information. - Pushing and pulling are forces.
+When I am finished, you will tell me about forces. hed, If appropriate, you may point to the picture of each object at the appropriate time while reading the information.
+SAY Pushing and pulling are forces.
 Forces make something or someone move.
 We use forces every day.
-SAY - If appropriate, you may point to the first picture. - A push moves something away from you.
+If appropriate, you may point to the first picture.
+SAY A push moves something away from you.
 Kicking a ball and rolling a toy car down a ramp are examples of pushing forces.
-SAY - If appropriate, you may point to the second picture. - A pull moves something toward you.
+If appropriate, you may point to the second picture.
+SAY A pull moves something toward you.
 Zipping up a zipper or opening a drawer are examples of pulling forces.
-SAY - Now it is your turn.
+SAV Now it is your turn.
 Tell me about forces.
 Use the information about the picture to help you.
-I can repeat the picture description if you would like.
-SAY SAY - i Pause to let the student summarize the presentation.
+I can repeat the picture description if you would like. i Pause to let the student summarize the presentation.
 While the student is responding, use the main points and the rubric to score the response.
-After the student responds, - This is the end of the Speaking test.
+After the student responds, ore the SAY This is the end of the Speaking test.
 Thank you for your attention and hard work.
-SAY - i DIRECTIONS ON ENDING A TEST - Select the [End Test] button to continue to the review screen. - Do not rerecord responses if you see a red triangle in the review box.
-Select the [Submit Test] button. - Remember to enter student scores in DEI and securely destroy score sheets and logon tickets.

-Prompting Guidelines: Summarize an Academic Presentation

-Read the information only once.
+DIRECTIONS ON ENDING A TESTSelect the [End Test] button to continue to the review screen. • Do not rerecord responses if you see a red triangle in the review box.
+Select the [Submit Test] button. • Remember to enter student scores in DEI and securely destroy score sheets and logon tickets.
+Prompting Guidelines: Summarize an Academic Presentation Read the information only once.
 If the student does not answer or requests that a question be repeated, you may repeat the question once.
 If the student points to the picture without speaking, say, "Tell me in words."

-If the response includes one or some of the main points and/or partial details, say,

-"What else can you tell me about what you heard/about what I told you?"
+If the response includes one or some of the main points and/or partial details, say, "What else can you tell me about what you heard/about what I told you?"
 Reprompt only once.
 If the student is struggling to remember a word, you may say, "It's OK, do your best."
 Do not say the word to the student.
-When scoring, you should consider the responses given by the student as a whole, regardless of reprompting.
-32

-Main Points

-A full response includes the following main points and at least one detail:

-- Pushing (forces) moves things away. - Pulling (forces) moves things toward you.

-Details:

-- Pushing and pulling are forces/forces make things move. - Pushing is like kicking a ball/rolling a car down a ramp. - Pulling is like zipping a zipper/opening a drawer.
+Main Points A full response includes the following main points and at least one detail: Pushing (forces) moves things away.
+Pulling (forces) moves things toward you.
+Details: Pushing and pulling are forces/forces make things move.
+Pushing is like kicking a ball/rolling a car down a ramp.
+Pulling is like zipping a zipper/opening a drawer.